2.1 The Honor Council is elected by the students of Luther College.

-2.2.1 The Honor Council Chair is elected by and from the Honor Council for one academic year with no term limit.
+2.2.1 The Honor Council Chair is elected by and from the Honor Council for one year with no term limit.

-2.2.3 Both positions will be filled by elections by and from the Honor Council at the beginning of each academic year and immediately as they become vacant.
+2.2.3 Both positions will be filled by elections by and from the Honor Council at the beginning of each year and immediately as they become vacant.

 2.3 The Honor Code Review Board is the standing committee of the Honor Council charged to conduct Honor Code Reviews in cases of alleged violations of the Honor Code.